• Skip to primary navigation

 Bethany United Methodist Church - Clio, MI

-In Person worship & activities temporarily suspended due to the Covid-19 pandemic.
-Please stay in touch with us here on our website and on our Facebook page where we worship together online.
+We are worshipping in person and online.
+Please stay in touch with us here on our website and on our Facebook page.

 Watch and See!